 Much of my research examines languages spoken in East Africa.
 I have spent about a year in the Kondoa District of central Tanzania, working with speakers of the Bantu language Rangi.
 My home for this time was the beautiful collection of villages around a lake called Haubi.

-I have also worked on the Bantu languages Simbiti, Ngoreme and Kuria from the town of Musoma, nestled between Lake Victoria and the Serengeti National Park.
+I have also worked on the Bantu languages Simbiti, Ngoreme and Kuria in the town of Musoma, nestled between Lake Victoria and the Serengeti National Park.

 I was an affiliated researcher on the Leverhulme-Trust-funded project Morphosyntactic variation in Bantu: Typology, contact and change run by Lutz Marten at SOAS from September 2014-March 2018.

 I was also involved in the project Linguistic Variation as an Indicator of Historical Relations and Language Contact: A Comparative grammar of four Mara Bantu languages (Tanzania).
 This project was funded by the Kone Foundation and based at Helsinki University under the guidance of Professor Lotta Aunio.